To

 d) considering the significance of the matter described in the Basis for Adverse Opinion Section above, in our opinion, the aforesaid Standalone Financial Statements do not comply with the Indian Accounting Standards specified under Section 133 of the Act;

 f) with respect to the adequacy of the internal financial controls over financial reporting of the Company with reference to these Standalone Financial Statements and the operating effectiveness of such controls, refer to our separate report in "Annexure B".
-Our report expresses Adverse Opinion on the adequacy and operating effectiveness of internal financial control with reference to the financial statement.
+Our report expresses Adverse Opinion on the adequacy and operating effectiveness of internal financial control with reference to the financial statements.

 g) The adverse remarks on the maintenance of accounts and other matters connected therewith are as stated in the Basis for Adverse Opinion section above.